NoxHarmonium/unity-tools/README.md

 UnityTask - Composable Asynchronous Tasks For Unity
 ---------------------------------------------------
-In leue of the .NET 4.5 async methods and Task framework I decided to implement a system to compose asynchronous tasks in a managable way.
+In leue of the .NET 4.5 async methods and Task framework that are missing in Unity's version of Mono, I decided to implement a system to compose asynchronous tasks in a managable way.

 It is an implementation of the [Promises/A+](http://promises-aplus.github.io/promises-spec/) specification which is used by the [q](https://github.com/kriskowal/q) framework which I use in node.js.